 Professions for MM Hunters

-In Warlords: All combat bonuses will be removed from professions, they’ll be for flavor and gold making only.
+In Warlords: All combat bonuses have been removed from professions, the profs will be for flavor and gold making only.

 MM Hunter Races

 With Catalclysm everyone but Gnomes were allowed into the Hunter crowd.
 Probably because they’re too busy repairing their city or they’re too short to use a bow (how about a Gnomish X4500GT Zarkomatic blaster rifle?)

 In Mists of Pandaria Pandarens can become Hunters. but Gnomes are still out.

 In Warlords of Draenor the Gnomes are still left out.
 All abilities dealing with hit or expertise are gone.
 All races now have something that adds to your DPS.